BlackHC/mamo/README.md

 * API/wrappers

-API to make the experience of using dumbo a nice one.
+API to make the experience of using mamo a nice one.

 * decision engine